kasparsd/tinker-theme/readme.txt

-Visit http://preseto.com/tinker for theme documentation.
+Visit http://preseto.com/tinker for theme documentation or check out the /docs folder for a PDF.